miekg/dreck/README.md

 > Please show support for the project and **Star** the repo.

+# Config in caddy

+dreck {
+    owners NAME // owners file
+    secret SECRET // webhook secret
+    path PATH // when to trigger
+}

+## How to use

+* Build with Caddy
+* Add a webhook content/type: application/json

 ## What can I do?

 * Check that commits are signed-off